itsjoshuagraves/ios-grid-system/README.md

 The command will not interfere with your existing artwork, but it will resize your canvas, so this is something to keep in mind.

-You can use any of these commands multiple times in one document.
+You can use any of these commands multiple times in one document, but not each page.
 Just create a new page and select the command you wish to run.
 That’s it!
+Things can get weird if you're running them multiple times on the same page.
+But why would you want to do that?

 How to install and use it
 ===============